MichaeltheCoder7/Supernova/README.md

 Path to the directory containing Syzygy tablebases files.

 **SyzygyProbeDepth**
-The minimum depth which enables Supernova to probe Syzygy tablebases in the search.
+The minimum depth that enables Supernova to probe Syzygy tablebases in the search.
 The default is 1.
 You may need to increase it if the search speed is too slow.

 Details
 -------